Full Schedule

 Overview:

 An engaged student is a successful student.
-We’ve all heard of the benefits of starting career exploration early, but there’s even greater power in delivering an engaging, seamless CCR experience from kindergarten all the way to high school graduation.
-One that gives your students the freedom to develop skills and gain the knowledge they need to make meaningful decisions about their future.
-Empowering your students to take ownership over their future by guiding them on a pathway to personalized long-term planning is pivotal.
+We’ve all heard of the benefits of starting career exploration early, but there’s even greater power in delivering an engaging, seamless college- and career-readiness experience from kindergarten all the way to high school graduation.
+Build an experience that gives your students the freedom to develop skills and gain the knowledge they need to make meaningful decisions about their future.
+Empower your students to take ownership over their future by guiding them on a pathway to personalized long-term planning.

 Learning Objectives: